mikelbluescape/mikelbluescape/README.md

 - 👋 Hi, I’m @mikelbluescape
 - 👀 I’m interested in finding the best solution to pest and rodent problem in gardens and orchards.
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning Go.
-- 💞️ I’m looking to collaborate on anything of long-lasting value
+- 💞️ I’m looking to collaborate on anything of long-lasting value.
-- 📫 How to reach me - send me a handwritten postcard
+- 📫 How to reach me - mail me a handwritten postcard.

 <!---
 mikelbluescape/mikelbluescape is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.